Be You Perfect!

 How, then, can God demand that His ecclesia be perfect, when He says in Scripture that it is impossible to be perfect?
 We just read of Paul stating that the works of the flesh cannot please God, but rather are sinful.
 This does not mean that every action of our fleshly bodies is sinful, but rather they are sinful when motivated by the selfish desires of lust, jealously, vanity, greed, and avarice.
 It is the power behind the flesh — one’s state of mind, to serve God or to serve Satan — that is truly critical to understand here.

 Also important to understand is the fact that those in the ecclesia have been called of the Father, have repented, and have had their sins forgiven so they now stand blameless before their Father in heaven.
-They have had their sins paid for by the atoning sacrifice of Jesus Christ, the perfect, sinless sacrifice for the imperfec, sinful human beings that we have been (Ephesians 4:32; Colossians 2:13; I John 2:12).
+They have had their sins paid for by the atoning sacrifice of Jesus Christ, the perfect, sinless sacrifice for the imperfect, sinful human beings that we have been (Ephesians 4:32; Colossians 2:13; I John 2:12).
 The strong, hard heart has been removed from the lives of the elect (Ezekiel 11:19; 36:26), and they now walk in newness of life (Romans 6:4), in the footsteps of Jesus the Messiah, the second Adam (I Corinthians 15:45).
 They are washed clean, make white in the blood of the Lamb of God (Revelation 1:5; 7:14).
 Thus, in the Father’s eyes the ecclesia is perfect, and the members of it can approach Him directly as a perfect Father.

 Now we are beginning to see how the concept of perfection applies to us as flesh and blood human beings.
 Living in the flesh we are also subject to the pulls of the flesh … which pulls we are to resist or, as Paul said, “But I keep my body under, and bring it into subjection …” (I Corinthians 9:27).
-This battle of the Spirit versus the flesh is no different than for any of the saints in years gone by, for even Elijah was “… a man subject to like passions as we are …” (James 5:17).
-Perfection then lies in putting down the lusts of the flesh from one’s life, and instead filling up that life with Jesus Christ and our Father, with their qualities of the Spirit that He has placed within us:
+This battle of the spirit versus the flesh is no different than for any of the saints in years gone by, for even Elijah was “… a man subject to like passions as we are …” (James 5:17).
+Perfection then lies in putting down the lusts of the flesh from one’s life, and instead filling up that life with Jesus Christ and our Father, with their qualities of the spirit that He has placed within us:

 “For this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My laws into their mind, and write them in their hearts, and I will be to them a God, and they shall be My people” (Hebrews 8:10; Jeremiah 31:33).

-“But you are not in the flesh, but in the Spirit, if so be that the Spirit of God dwells in you.
-Now if any man have not the Spirit of Christ he is none of His” (Romans 8:9).
+“But you are not in the flesh, but in the spirit, if so be that the spirit of God dwells in you.
+Now if any man have not the spirit of Christ he is none of His” (Romans 8:9).

 Let us now look at the instances where perfect is used in the Scriptures.
 I will concentrate on the New Testament, where the issue of being perfect is addressed by far the most rigorously.
 The word perfect is used 42 times in the New Testament.
 In a few cases the word is used as a modifier, so in those cases will not help in this study.
 The noun form of perfect will be examined here.
 The words for perfect used are as follows: